codetriplett/stew/README.md

 # Stew
-This library offers a simple way to create interactive components without having to write any client-side JavaScript.
+This library offers a simple way to create interactive components without having to write any of your own JavaScript.

 ## Variables
 Curly braces are used to insert values into your HTML.
 They can be set in place of or adjacent to regular attribute text or anywhere within the inner text of an element.
 Any number of strings and variables can be used to form the final value.